jwworth/til/README.md

 _Technical articles; needless words omitted_

 This is a collection of short articles about things I've learned.
-They are too short for my [blog](https://www.jakeworth.com).
+Nowadays, I publish these [on my blog](https://www.jakeworth.com/tils/).

 I stole this idea from [jbranchaud/til](https://github.com/jbranchaud/til).